velinussage/sage-litepaper-site/docs/index.md

 ### Paid Pinning Revenue

-When libraries are pushed with paid pinning, the service receives USDC and calls on‑chain attribution.
+When libraries are pushed with paid pinning, the service receives USDC and calls on-chain attribution.
 The default split routes 80% to the **SubDAO** treasury and 20% to the protocol treasury.

+In production, an HTTP‑native payment flow (x402) can collect USDC at request time and attribute proceeds automatically.
+For communities, this means: pay once to persist content; revenue lands transparently in your treasury.

 ### SBTs and Badge‑Gated Fast Tracks

 Non‑transferable **SBTs** recognize contributors and can gate Approver Council permissions to move quickly on scoped updates, with function selectors allow‑listed by governance.

+---

+## Governance Modes (Simple)

+Communities can start simple and evolve their governance shape over time:

+-   Bootstrap: member list with proposal cooldowns and refundable deposits to prevent spam.
+-   Token: standard ERC20Votes quorum using SXXX or a SubDAO stake token.
+-   Operator: trusted multisig or owner executes via Timelock for fast iteration.

+The CLI can plan/apply role changes safely through proposals or Safe transactions.

 ---